chharvey/counterpoint/docs/reference/variables.md

 Even if the variable is declared further down in the code, we get the same error.
 This region of code between where a variable is accessed and where it’s declared is called a **temporal dead zone**.
-Solid does not hoist variables.
+Counterpoint does not hoist variables.
 ```
 my_other_var;              %> ReferenceError
 %%------------------------